Genocide justification: Armenian genocide

 Whatever has befallen the non-Muslim elements living in our country, is the result of the policies of separatism they pursued in a savage manner, when they allowed themselves to be made tools of foreign intrigues and abused their privileges.
 There are probably many reasons and excuses for the undesired events that have taken place in Turkey.
 And I want definitely to say that these events are on a level far removed from the many forms of oppression which are committed in the states of Europe without any excuse.

-Historian Erik Jan Zürcher comments, "All the classic elements in the defense of violent aggression are here: they asked for it, it was not really so bad and anyway, others have done the same and worse."

-Captain Ahmet Refik Altınay published a pseudo-historical book named "İki Komite iki Kitâl" in 1919 which he claimed that both sides during the war commited equal and simultaneous atrocities against each other, which makes it a tragic civil war rather than a national extermination in his eyes.
+Turkish historian and military officer Ahmet Refik Altınay published a pseudo-historical book named "İki Komite iki Kitâl" in 1919 which he claimed that the Armenians of Turkey died as a result of a symmetrical civil war instead of a national extermination.

-Famous novelist Halide Edib Adıvar justified his own assimilatory actions on Armenian oprhans during the war.
+Famous novelist Halide Edib Adıvar justified her own assimilatory actions on Armenian oprhans during the war.

 In 1920, parliamentarian Hasan Fehmi stated:

 This deportation business, as you know, has put the whole world in an uproar, and has branded us all as murderers.
 We knew even before this was done that the Christian world would not stand for it, and that they would turn their fury and hatred on us because of it.
 But why should we call ourselves murderers?
 These things that were done were to secure the future of our homeland, which we hold more sacred and dear than our very lives.

 According to Fatma Müge Göçek, "The sentiments of the Turkish state and populace toward these CUP leaders are best captured in one memoir that noted:"

 There were no Armenians left in east, central Anatolia and to a certain degree in the western regions.
 If this cleaning had not been carried out, getting the independence struggle to succeed could have been much more difficult and could have cost us much more.
 May God be merciful and compassionate toward Enver and Talat Pashas who actualized this [cleaning].
 Their foresight has saved the Turkish nation.

 In the interwar era, many Germans believed that the Armenian genocide was justified.
 Author Stefan Ihrig argues that, in the early 1920s, the Germans who had denied the Armenian genocide switched to justifying it after accepting the historicity of the events.
+During the trial of Soghomon Tehlirian, several German newspapers such as the Deutsche Allgemeine Zeitung, the Frankfurter Zeitung, or the Berliner Lokal-Anzeiger published articles and essays, which justified the annihilation of the Armenian people.